Anbeeld/ARoAI/docs/analysis.md

 ### China/India special handling:
 - Identified by: population >= 50M AND >= 50% of that culture
-- Population scaling: linear from 50M (0x) to 100M (1x), so partially-unified China/India gets partial effect
+- Population scaling: the power level acts as a *reduction* that phases in linearly from 50M (no reduction, multiplier = 1.0) to 100M (full reduction to game rule value).
+Formula: `1.00 - (1.00 - game_rule_value) × (population - 50M) / 50M`, clamped to [0, 1].
+At 100M population, the result equals the game rule value exactly.
+This means a partially-unified China/India at 50M population is NOT penalized — the full game rule multiplier applies.
+As population grows to 100M, the penalty gradually increases to match the configured game rule.
-- Non-customs-union subject recovery: if the country `is_non_customs_union_subject`, power level is multiplied by 1.25 (capped at 1.0).
-This partially compensates for the economic penalty of being a regular subject, but does not boost above the game rule setting
+- Non-customs-union subject recovery: if the country `is_non_customs_union_subject`, power level is multiplied by 1.25 (capped at 1.00, not at the game rule value — the cap prevents subjects from exceeding 100% even with the recovery boost).
+This partially compensates for the economic penalty of being a regular subject
 - China and India power levels are computed independently; each applies only to its respective country

 ### Construction scaling (separate from power level):